OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 Microsoft.PowerShell.Management  3.1.0.0
 ```

-This command gets the **Microsoft.PowerShell.Management** module by specifying the fully qualified
+This example gets the **Microsoft.PowerShell.Management** module by specifying the fully qualified
 name of the module by using the **FullyQualifiedName** parameter.
-The command then pipes the results into the `Format-Table` cmdlet to format the results as a table
+The command then pipes the results
+into the `Format-Table` cmdlet to format the results as a table with **Name** and **Version** as the
-with **Name** and **Version** as the column headings.
+column headings.

+In a fully qualified name for a module, the value **ModuleVersion** acts as minimum version.
+So, for
+this example, it matches any **Microsoft.PowerShell.Management** module that is version `3.1.0.0` or
+higher.

 ### Example 5: Get properties of a module